 - Conclusion.
 Here you can thank your audience for viewing the presentation.

 Now that you know which parts a typical presentation should consist of, let’s see how to structure it in PowerPoint.

 1. Combine slides into sections

-When working with a large presentation, you can create sections that can be collapsed and expanded.
-This will help you keep slides organized and facilitate navigation in editing mode.
+When working with a large PowerPoint presentation (PPT), you can create sections that can be collapsed and expanded.
+This will help you keep presentation slides organized and facilitate navigation in editing mode.
 To do that, follow these steps: